handsontable/handsontable/docs/next/guides/internationalization/language.md

 # Language settings

-You can display Handsontable's UI text in other languages.
+Display Handsontable's UI text in other languages, and add your own translations.

 [[toc]]